Back to: Angular Tutorials For Beginners and Professionals

 Let us proceed and implement the above application step by step.

-Bootstrap is added via CDN links to quickly create a clean, responsive user interface.
+Bootstrap is loaded via CDN to quickly deliver a clean, responsive user interface.
 This allows us to focus on application logic rather than spending time writing custom CSS for layouts, navigation bars, cards, and forms.

 src/index.html